GGLAB-KU/gglab-ku.github.io/_members/msc_zeynel.md

 group_rank: 3
 team_frontpage: true

-title: BSc Zeynel Uluşan
+title: Zeynel Uluşan
-description: Profile of BSc Zeynel Uluşan, Student Researcher at GGLab.
+description: Profile of Zeynel Uluşan, Researcher at GGLab.
 lastname: Uluşan
 publications: 'author^=*Uluşan'